apigovau/national-api-design-standards/sections/api-response.md

 ### Operations on a Business Information Resource Instance

+A business information resource is a specific data asset acted upon and managed through a state life-cycle by a specific business process.
+A business information resource will have value outside of its specific sub-domain, and will belong to a System of Record (SoR), the definitive source of the data through all stages of the information life-cycle.
+Resource models will typically be distilled via a process of Domain Driven Design.
+Examples of business information resources might include 'accounts' or 'clients'.

 A canonical business information resource response document SHOULD contain at least one of the following top-level members:

 | Status | Top-Level Member |